Kobeyond/Notes-for-Deep-Learning/README.md

 My notes here mainly covers `CNN` and `RNN`.
 As you can see on the website, both part4 and part5 consist of 4 `weeks`.
 So, my notes are uploaded every 'week' and continually updating.

 ## Tip:
-1.The notes are suitable for beginners in DL, and you can take it as reference after attending the online course.
+1.The notes are suitable for beginners in DL, and you can take it as a reference after attending the online course.

-2.Due to my limited knowledge, some opinions in the notes may be somehow subjective or incorrect, so you should hold a critical attitude toward it.
+2.Due to my limited knowledge, some opinions in the notes may be somehow subjective or incorrect, so you should hold a critical attitude towards it.